Olu Jacobs

-Oludotun Baiyewu Jacobs, (born 11 July 1942), known professionally as Olu Jacobs, is a veteran Nigerian actor and film executive.
+Oludotun Baiyewu Jacobs, (11 July 1942 – 16 September 2026), known professionally as Olu Jacobs, was a Nigerian actor and film executive.
 He began his career starring in several British television series and international films.
-Vanguard described him as one of the "godfathers of Nollywood", along with Pete Edochie.
-Trained at The Royal Academy of Dramatic Arts, England, Olu Jacobs worked with various repertoire theatres in Britain and starred in some international movies.
+Vanguard described him as one of the "godfathers of Nollywood" Trained at The Royal Academy of Dramatic Arts, England, Olu Jacobs worked with various repertoire theatres in Britain and starred in some international movies.

 In 2007, Jacobs won the Africa Movie Academy Award for Best Actor in a Leading Role.
 He received the Industry Merit Award for outstanding achievements in acting at the 2013 Africa Magic Viewers' Choice Awards and the MAA Lifetime Achievement Award in 2016.

-Biography
+He was conferred the national honour of Member of the Order of the Federal Republic in 2011.

+Early life

 Oludotun Baiyewu Jacobs was born to parents from Egba Alake.
 He spent his early childhood in Kano and attended Holy Trinity School where he was a member of the debating and drama societies.
 He was inspired to take a chance with acting when he attended one of Chief Hubert Ogunde's annual concert parties at Colonial Hotel in Kano.
 Afterwards, he secured a visa and travelled to England to study acting.

 In England, Jacobs trained at The Royal Academy of Dramatic Arts in London.

+Career

 One of his earliest stage roles was to play the part of The Boy in 'A Taste of Honey' at the newly opened Crucible Theatre in Sheffield, in 1972.
 He then appeared in various British television shows and series in the 1970s (including The Goodies, Till Death Us Do Part, Barlow at Large, The Venturers, Angels, 1990, The Tomorrow People and The Professionals).
 In 1978, he played the role of President Mageeba in Michael Codron's presentation of Sir Tom Stoppard's play Night and Day.

 In the 1980s, Jacobs appeared in several international films, including John Irvin's war film The Dogs of War, Roman Polanski's adventure-comedy Pirates (1986) and the family-adventure film Baby: Secret of the Lost Legend (1985).
 On television, he was a cast member in TVS's The Witches and the Grinnygog.
 In 1990, upon his return to Nigeria, he starred in the NTA detective series The Third Eye.

-Jacobs has subsequently starred in over 120 Nollywood films and is considered one of the top Nigerian Nollywood actors.
-He has also appeared in television commercials for food company Ribena and electronic giant, Binatone.
+Jacobs subsequently starred in over 120 Nollywood films and is considered one of the top Nigerian Nollywood actors.
+He also appeared in television commercials for food company Ribena and electronic giant, Binatone.